BioBoost/course_programming_from_base_to_ace/docs/introduction/07_methods/README.md

 Some programmers also talk about functions and procedures.
 Functions are blocks of named code that can be called on their own, without an object.
 Functions and procedures are part of functional programming languages such as C. In those languages a procedure is a function that does not return a result value.
 In object oriented programming this distinction is not made and they are all called methods.
 Of course some object oriented languages allow you to define methods that are not part of a class, in which case the name function can be considered correct.
 :::

 Almost every programming language out there has built-in methods and functions provided by the language itself.
 Luckily as a programmer, one can also write their own methods.
+This chapter will introduce the basics for creating your own methods.
+Later on in this course we'll come back to the subject in more detail.

 ## Calling methods